×

 When we asked people living in Belize what life is like and how people spend their time, they said:

 "I have lived a very enjoyable 9 years in the Corozal area.
 Whoever wrote the other response is a real nay-sayer.
 Tell me anywhere in the world where things are perfect.
 If you wear gold jewelry and drive a big fancy car, you are a target.
-It is not that bad," explained one expat living in Belize.
+It is not that bad," remarked one expat living in Belize.

 View More Answers